bitnami/charts/bitnami/suitecrm/README.md

 ## Introduction

 This chart bootstraps a [SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+SuiteCRM is a software fork of the popular customer relationship management (CRM) system SugarCRM.

 It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the SuiteCRM application.